 When I was 6 months postpartum with Max, I landed myself back in pelvic floor PT.
-After a few months of a really well-behaved pelvic floor, I was finally making steady progress in my workouts.
-I was working out consistently and appropriately (in my humble but fairly educated opinion) and I was getting stronger.
+After a thoughtful return to exercise after giving birth, I was finally making steady forward progress in my workouts.
+I was working out consistently and appropriately and I was getting stronger.
 But then one day it felt like my bottom was falling out.
 Literally.

 Spoiler: Nothing was falling out.
 My symptoms ramped because I was stressed.
 I was sleep deprived.
 My pelvic floor was tired of pulling more than its fair share of work while the rest of my inner core rehabilitated.
 So while nothing was physically wrong, my body was giving me signs that I needed to step back a little bit.
 (See tip #4)

 Back in PT, my physical therapist told me that she often sees folks come back in around 6 months with an uptick in symptoms.
 For all the reasons above.
 When returning to exercise after baby, setbacks are normal.
 We can even say they’re expected.
 (See tip #3)

 Even as someone who works in this space, I found that there have been many lessons to learn in my second spin through postpartum.
 Every pregnancy is different, every postnatal journey is different (See tip #9!).

 And so, here they are.
 The most valuable lessons I’ve learned about return to exercise after giving birth, based on my own lived experience, professional training and in-the trenches observations of my clients:

 1) Slow is fast.

 If you’re raring at the gate and jump back into your pre-pregnancy workouts right out of your 6 week check-up, you’re likely to get injured.
 And that means an EVEN slower return to sport.
 Take time to rest, rehab and retrain your body.
 Begin by re-training your breath and re-connecting to your inner core muscles.
 Slowly build back your stability and endurance and then reintroduce load and impact.